-Welcome to Ways of Seeing, a series in which two creatives sit down to discuss the nuances of their work, trade industry secrets, and fill each other in on their latest projects.
-The only catch?
-One of them is on staff at W magazine.
-In this week’s edition, visuals editor Michael Beckert chats with the photographer Bart Heynen, whose new book Dads is now available.
+Welcome to Ways of Seeing, an interview series that highlights outstanding talent in photography and film—the people behind the camera whose work you should be watching.
+In this week’s edition, senior content editor Michael Beckert chats with the photographer Bart Heynen, whose new book Dads is now available.
 Below, the photographer shares his experiences fathering two children with his husband, and what he learned from traveling the U.S. to take pictures of other gay dads.

 Where did you grow up?
 How did you get into photography?

 After high school, I went to school to become a movie director in a town called Leuvin; it’s a well-known university town in Belgium.
 After a while, though, I realized that filmmaking is very team-dependent, and I’m an independent person.
 Soon after that, I switched to photography, which I felt more comfortable with—you have a much smaller crew, and you still have everything in-hand.
 I did a postgraduate at ICP in New York, and I really loved it—I learned all about strobes there, and shooting with slow shutter speeds with film.
 Before I became an independent photographer full-time, though, I actually worked as a film producer for television.
 I liked it, but it was incredibly intense, and pretty insane.
 In television you’re working 18 hours a day, and you’re barely paid, but you get a ton of responsibility early on.